 College Sanctions for Violation of the Policy - Since observation of the policy is a condition of enrollment, any violation may subject the student to appropriate disciplinary action up to and including suspension from the institution.
 Students may also be required to complete an appropriate rehabilitation or re-entry program as a condition for re-enrollment or continued enrollment in the college.

 Associated Health Risks - Health risks associated with drug and alcohol abuse include, but are not limited to: malnutrition, brain damage, heart disease, pancreatitis, cirrhosis of the liver, mental illness, death, low birth weight babies, and babies with drug addictions.

 Drug-Free Awareness Program - Although there are no alcohol/drug counseling programs on campus, the college does have referral agreements with the Southeast Mental Health Services and Region Six Alcohol and Drug Abuse Treatment Center.
-Referrals are made through the counseling staff working in the Student Services Center in McBride Hall or the student may contact the Colorado Department of Health directly.
+Referrals are made through the counseling staff working in the Office of Student Affairs in McBride Hall or the student may contact the Colorado Department of Health directly.

 Possession or Use of Marijuana - Although possession and use of marijuana consistent with the requirements of the Colorado Constitution is no longer a crime in the State of Colorado, the possession or use of marijuana remains illegal under federal law.
 Consistent with federal law, including the Controlled Substance Act and Drug Free Schools and Communities Act, the use and/or possession of marijuana continues to be prohibited while a student is on college owned or college controlled property, and/or any function authorized or supervised by the college and/or in state-owned or leased vehicles.